Luther Prentice Bradley: Postbellum

 Bradley left the volunteer army at the end of the Civil War in 1865.
 He was appointed Lieutenant Colonel of the newly formed 27th US Infantry on July 28, 1866.
 He married Ione Dewey in 1867.
 He became Colonel in 1879.
 Dewey accompanied him to various locations in the Indian Country from the beginning of their marriage until 1886.
 He was involved in the construction of several western forts used during the Indian Wars.
 He also attended the Centennial Exposition in 1876 as an official attendee for the Army.
+In 1874, he oversaw the construction of Camp, later Fort, Robinson in the Nebraska Territory, where he ordered the arrest of Crazy Horse, which then led to Crazy Horse being killed in the ensuing altercation at the Fort in 1877.

 Bradley retired on December 8, 1886, after he reached the then-statutory age of 64.
 He died at Tacoma, Washington in 1910, and is buried in Section 2 of Arlington National Cemetery in Arlington, Virginia.